 He began his journalism career as a college student in a Nairobi, Kenya-based program.
 While a stringer for the Nairobi Law Monthly, he reported on allegations of police brutality along the border with Sudan.

-Robin received an undergraduate degree from Tufts University and a master's degree from Stanford.
-He lives in Brooklyn with his wife, journalist Manoush Zomorodi, and their children, Kai and Soraya.
-When not working, he likes spending time with his family and bicycling in Prospect Park.
+Robin received an undergraduate degree from Tufts and a master's degree from Stanford.
+He lives in Brooklyn with his wife, journalist Manoush Zomorodi, and their children.
+He can be reached on Twitter @joshrobin.